 Executive officers are eligible to participate in all of the Company's employee benefit plans, such as medical, dental, group life, disability, and accidental death and dismemberment insurance, the Company's 401(k) plan, the Company's 2006 Equity Incentive Plan, ESOP, and ESPP.
-Because Mr. Rhea J. Posedel owns more than 5% of the Company's outstanding Common Stock, he is precluded from participating in the ESPP.
-During fiscal 2013, the Company made payments for health and life insurance premiums and medical costs as reflected in the Summary Compensation Table below under the "All Other Compensation" column.
-Other than these payments, the executive officers participate on the same basis as other employees and there were no other special benefits or perquisites provided to any executive officer in fiscal 2013.
+During fiscal 2014, the Company made payments for health and life insurance premiums and medical costs as reflected in the Summary Compensation Table below under the "All Other Compensation" column.
+Other than these payments, the executive officers participate on the same basis as other employees and there were no other special benefits or perquisites provided to any executive officer in fiscal 2014.
 The Company does not maintain any pension plan, retirement benefit or deferred compensation arrangement other than the Company's 401(k) plan and ESOP.
-The Company is not required to make contributions to the 401(k) plan and did not make any during fiscal 2013.
-During fiscal 2013, the Company contributed \$60,000 to the Company's ESOP.
+The Company is not required to make contributions to the 401(k) plan and did not make any during fiscal 2014.
+During fiscal 2014, the Company contributed \$60,000 to the Company's ESOP.

-The Company entered into Change of Control Severance Agreements on January 24, 2001 with Mr. Carl N. Buck, Mr. David S. Hendrickson, and Mr. Gary L. Larson; on September 7, 2011 with Mr. Kunio Sano; on January 3, 2012 with Mr. Gayn Erickson; on March 5, 2013 with Mr. Rhea J. Posedel; and on May 29, 2012 with Mr. Larry Anderson; pursuant to which those executives would be entitled to a payment in the event of a termination of employment for specified reasons following a change of control of the Company.
+The Company entered into Change of Control Severance Agreements on January 24, 2001 with Mr. Carl N. Buck, Mr. David S. Hendrickson, and Mr. Gary L. Larson; on September 7, 2011 with Mr. Kunio Sano; on January 3, 2012 with Mr. Gayn Erickson; and on August 12, 2013 with Mr. Mark Allison; pursuant to which those executives would be entitled to a payment in the event of a termination of employment for specified reasons following a change of control of the Company.
 For this purpose, a change of control of the Company means a merger or consolidation of the Company, a sale by the Company of all or substantially all of its assets, the acquisition of beneficial ownership of a majority of the outstanding voting securities of the Company by any person or a change in the composition of the Board as a result of which fewer than a majority of the directors are incumbent directors.
-Termination of employment for purposes of these agreements means a discharge of the executive by the Company, other than for specified causes including dishonesty, conviction of a felony, misconduct or wrongful acts.
+Termination of employment for specified causes including dishonesty, conviction of a felony, misconduct or wrongful acts.
 Termination also includes resignation following the occurrence of an adverse change in the executive's position, duties, compensation or work conditions.
 The amounts payable under the agreements will change from year to year based on the executive's compensation.

 In the event of a termination following a change of control, the amounts payable to Messrs.
-Anderson, Buck, Erickson, Hendrickson, Larson, Posedel, and Sano based on their base salaries at the reduced rates in effect at May 31, 2013, would be approximately \$92,000, \$78,000, \$350,000, \$114,000, \$142,000, \$309,000, and \$80,000, respectively.
-In addition to the amounts payable to the executive officers mentioned in the previous sentence, the aggregate values of the acceleration of vesting of the executive officers' unvested stock options based on the spread between the closing price of the Company's Common Stock on May 31, 2013 (the last business day of the last fiscal year) of \$1.439 and the exercise price of the stock options for Messrs.
-Anderson, Buck, Erickson, Hendrickson, Larson, Posedel, and Sano would be \$21,611, \$6,956, \$233,523, \$9,275, \$5,014, \$3,168 and \$5,149, respectively.
+Allison, Buck, Erickson, Hendrickson, Larson and Sano based on their base salaries at the reduced rates in effect at May 31, 2014, would be approximately \$101,000, \$90,000, \$438,000, \$134,000, \$167,000 and \$95,000, respectively.
+In addition to the amounts payable to the executive officers mentioned in the previous sentence, the aggregate values of the acceleration of vesting of the executive officers' unvested stock options based on the spread between the closing price of the Company's Common Stock on May 30, 2014 (the last business day of the last fiscal year) of \$2.2605 and the exercise price of the stock options for Messrs.
+Allison, Buck, Erickson, Hendrickson, Larson and Sano would be \$36,638, \$47,139, \$378,564, \$89,349, \$46,967 and \$25,397, respectively.